simonbesnard1/gedidb/doc/user/database.rst

 .. note::

-   Familiarity with [tile]DB is recommended.
+   Familiarity with tileDB is recommended.
 If you are new to database management, see the external resources section for additional learning materials.

 ---